quattor/maven-tools/BUILD_INFO.md

   Connect to GitHub and delete the new tag if it has been created
   ```

-**Note: after a first execution of `release:perform` which pushed things to Sonatype Central Repository, it is
-not recommended to attempt to revert a failed release.
-In case the problems with the release in progress cannot
-be fixed, forget about it and just start a new release.**
+  * **Note: after a first execution of `release:perform` which pushed things to Sonatype Central Repository, it is not recommended that you attempt to revert a failed release.
+If the problems with the release in progress cannot be fixed, simply start a new release.**

-Maven recommended configuration
+Recommended Maven configuration
 -------------------------------

 Below is a typical Maven configuration file (`~/.m2/settings.xml`) to be able to manage the build tools.